 Again, it’s worth a try!

-On most Fitbits, you restart by either pressing the side button(s) or via the reboot/restart/shutdown function available in the Settings app.
+On most Fitbits, you restart by pressing the side button(s) or via the reboot/restart/shutdown function available in the Settings app.
 Learn how to restart your Fitbit model in this article: Need to restart or reset your Fitbit?
 Learn the steps

-Fully discharge your Fitbit so it’s down to less than 5% remaining battery and then recharge it
+Fully discharge your Fitbit so it’s down to less than 5% remaining battery, and then recharge it

 Fitbit’s modern rechargeable lithium-polymer battery shouldn’t have the battery memory problems of the old days, but some say they do.

-So let your Fitbit run down to less than 5% of remaining battery before charging it.
+So let your Fitbit run down to less than 5% of the remaining battery before charging it.
 You should get an email or notification that your Fitbit’s battery is low.